ViktorDimitrov1989/Angular/online-shop/README.md

 # OnlineShop

-OnlineShop is simple Angular2 project, developed for my SoftUni Angular2 course.
+OnlineShop is simple Angular project, developed for my SoftUni Angular2 course.
 It works with Kinvey backend server and offers functionality for shopping clothes online.

 ## Getting Started